Protective Relay : Working Principle, Types, Advantages & Its Applications

 Protective relays are instrumental in monitoring and detecting problems in an electrical circuit.
 Based on their design, dimensions and local operating range, relays can be classified into different types for use in different areas.

-A relay protection control device plays an important role in monitoring and detecting problems in the current, voltage and power flow in an electrical circuit.
+relay protection control device plays an important role in monitoring and detecting faults or abnormal conditions in the current, voltage and power flow in an electrical circuit.
 In the event of a fault, the device triggers the circuit breaker to detect and isolate the bad circuit from the rest of the power system.
 In doing so, protective relays help isolate/remove bad/abnormal and/or short-circuiting elements from the power system.

 A protective relay can be classified based on three basic parameters – design, dimensions and operating range.
 Accordingly, based on these parameters, they can be differentiated into the following sub-categories: